+Denmark is located in northern Europe and is part of Scandinavia.
+The country consists of the Jutland peninsula, the larger islands of Zealand, Funen, and Lolland-Falster and 429 other named islands between the North Sea and the Baltic Sea, 72 of which are inhabited.
 Danish higher education has a long tradition of combining academic excellence with innovative research and teaching.
 High academic standards, interdisciplinary studies and project based activities ensure active and motivating learning environments.
 Most Danish higher education institutions benefit from their co-operation with business, industry and research institutes, creating an enriching and vibrant learning environment for their students.
 Danish higher education institutions offer a range of opportunities for international students.
 The institutions are highly international and offer a large number of programs taught in English.
-A recent survey with responses from more than 3,500 international students studying in Denmark showed that 78% of the students would recommend Denmark as a study destination and 93% consider Denmark to be a safe country to live in.

 Grants and Scholarships